How to Make an Offer on a House

 Submit the offer

 Your real estate agent will write up a contract and send it to you to sign.
-Carefully review all important details of the contract, including the following:
+Carefully review all important details, including the purchase price, contingencies, and closing date.

-If you have any questions or concerns, don’t hesitate to reach out to your real estate agent.
-It’s very important for the contract to accurately reflect the offer you want to submit.
+If you have any questions, don't hesitate to reach out to your real estate agent.

 Negotiate the offer